TechKeep/TechKeep.github.io/_posts/posts/2022-04-25-how-to-install-archlinux-in-seconds.markdown

 <p>Over time, I found myself having to install ArchLinux on various devices and Virtual Machines a lot for test purposes.
 Of course, I could've installed it once and then simply cloned it to new devices or VMs, but this was not always ideal.
 Sometimes, I needed fresh and up-to-date installs.</p>

-<p>So, I recently re-made my personal install script and <a href="https://github.com/TechKeep/archun" target="_blank">made it available over on TechKeep's GitHub repository</a> and named it "ArchUn".</p>
+<p>So, I recently re-made my personal install script and <a href="https://github.com/TechKeep/archun" target="_blank" rel="noopener">made it available over on TechKeep's GitHub repository</a> and named it "ArchUn".</p>

 <p>It only takes a few seconds to download and launch the script with its default settings.
 With it, performing a basic ArchLinux installation <b><em>takes about 1 minute</em></b> (depending on download speeds).
 Please note that the script doesn't install a Desktop Environment automatically yet, but it eventually will have an option for it.
 In the meantime, I have included an extra step at the bottom of the article to show you how to do it manually (and it's very simple).
-The whole process (initial installation <em>and</em> installing a Desktop Environment) takes under 5 minutes in total. <a href="https://www.youtube.com/watch?v=vbfKL4s_P-Y" target="_blank">Here's a demo I uploaded to YouTube; it only took under 4 minutes.</a></p>
+The whole process (initial installation <em>and</em> installing a Desktop Environment) takes under 5 minutes in total. <a href="https://www.youtube.com/watch?v=vbfKL4s_P-Y" target="_blank" rel="noopener">Here's a demo I uploaded to YouTube; it only took under 4 minutes.</a></p>

 <p><b>A fair warning, however: this script will format and use the whole destination drive (in other words, erase <em>everything</em>), so it's not meant to be used to add ArchLinux as a dual-boot option</b>.
 Of course, you can always install this first, and then install a dual-boot-friendly operating system afterwards.</p>